RichStone/richstone.github.io/_pages/books.md

 excerpt: "You won't remember every detail of a book, but every good book will engrain something useful in your thinking and thus transform your personality slowly but surely."

-feature_row_2:
-  - image_path: /assets/images/books/principles-dalio.png
-    alt: "principles by dalio"
-    title: "Principles"
-    excerpt: "Let's see if we can derive some useful principles to integrate in our daily data and development life, from one of the greatest planners and strategist in the human world."

 feature_row:
   - image_path: /assets/images/books/complete-career-guide.png
     alt: "complete career guide"